nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_JSON_SERVER.md

 ## 🔜 Next Steps

-In the next chapters, we'll build the client-side interface for our survey, allowing users to select from radio buttons and submit their responses to our API.
+In the upcoming chapters, we'll build the client-side interface for our survey, allowing users to select from radio buttons and submit their responses to our API.

 Up Next: [Do You Own Jeans?](./IJ_JEANS_COMPONENT.md)